 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | Next | |

 Music is made of sounds organized in time.
-These musical sounds may have attributes such as pitch, dynamics, duration and timbre.
-We'll consider each of these attributes in this section of Elements.
+These sounds may have attributes such as pitch, dynamics, duration and timbre.
+We'll examine these attributes in this section of Musical Elements.

 River Street Reflections | Peter Kun Frary | Honolulu, Hawaii

 The highness or lowness of a musical tone is called pitch.
 Sing the beginning of The Star-Spangled Banner.
 The lowest pitch is sung on “say” while the highest pitch is on “see.”

 Sounds with definite pitch are called musical tones.
 Musical tones may be written as notes or expressed as solfège (musical syllables): do, re, mi, fa, so, la, ti, do:

 Musical tones may also be expressed as frequency of vibrations or Hertz (Hz).
 For example, the note la (6) is 440Hz or 440 vibrations per second.
 The faster the vibration, the higher the pitch.